How did procurement transform in 2025?

 #2) Automation expanded everywhere

 Procurement automation isn’t a new concept.
 But throughout 2025, we saw more tasks and elements across the source-to-pay process become automated than ever before.
-Manual administrative tasks such as document generation and management presented clear opportunities for automation.
+As procurement digital transformation accelerated, manual administrative tasks such as document generation and management presented clear opportunities for automation.
 But numerous novel use cases appeared this year too.

 By embedding automation at the data platform level, teams effectively outsourced some of procurement’s most complex category and risk monitoring tasks.
 Using AI, teams can now continuously and autonomously scan multiple horizons, and understand what’s happening across their supplier base, markets, and key procurement categories at all times.